NamanAgarwal18/Project_AndroidProject/README.md

 * Swipe Left
 * Swipe Right

+## Navigation through the App
+You can navigate to different activities by intuitively swiping left and right to switch between them.
+Along with that wherever there is a search bar available you can activate it by swiping down and eactivate it by swiping it up.

 ## APIs and External Libraries Used
 * Circular Image View – loads image in a circular fashion
   * ```de.hdodenhof:circleimageview:3.1.0```